 Across Europe and nationally all dormouse species are thought to have declined seriously over the last 100 years.
 The Hazel dormouse, which is the only native dormouse species in the UK, has apparently disappeared from half of the UK counties in which it used to be found.
 National range is now concentrated in the southern counties, particularly Kent, west Dorset, Somerset, Devon and also Hampshire, Surrey, Sussex and the home counties.
 Dormice are present in south and mid Wales, and counties along the Welsh border.
 There are some known sites in East Anglia and Cumbria.
 Otherwise dormice seem to be rare in the north and midlands, regions which have suffered the major decline, and has never, or rarely, been recorded in Scotland [2, 3].

 Devon’s woods and hedgerows are a UK stronghold for the dormouse.
-There are well over a hundred recorded sites in the county.
-Core areas are east Devon and along the west Dorset and west Somerset border, which in particular has high concentrations of dormouse records.
+There are well over 600 recorded sites in the county.
+Core areas are east Devon, along the west Dorset and west Somerset border, and the Teign Valley edge with Dartmoor, which in particular have high concentrations of dormouse records.
 Records seem more scattered but are still numerous across mid and north Devon.
-Other areas with frequent records include the South Hams, Teignbridge and most of Dartmoor.
-Curiously south west Devon, areas around Plymouth, and north west Dartmoor have comparatively fewer dormouse records , despite apparently suitable habitat and repeated surveys.
+Other areas with frequent records include the South Hams and much of Dartmoor.
+Curiously, south west Devon, areas around Plymouth, and north west Dartmoor have comparatively fewer dormouse records , despite apparently suitable habitat and repeated surveys.

 Relatively bulky body and short muzzle compared to other mice; head and body length 60-90mm with 55-80mm tail.
 Long whiskers (~30mm) and large black eyes (probably both adaptations to nocturnal habits).
 Weight 15-30g though fluctuates through season and increases towards hibernation to 30-40g or more